MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

     -   The density of the commits should also increase in this window, as the focus is on delivering working code and not necessarily documentation.
-    -   We might simplify this this pattern by grouping all non-adaptive activities into one sub-pattern.
+    -   We might simplify this pattern by grouping all non-adaptive activities into one sub-pattern.
 That way we would also require fewer assumptions about their respective distributions.
 -   Shortly after the critical point, the amount of adaptive activities